 There are simple options for many espresso drinks like cappuccinos, lattes, and macchiatos, but there are also more involved versions that let you make drinks like peppermint mochas or flavored lattes just as easily.
 If you love how easy Keurigs are to use and want the same convenience for milk drinks, definitely look into getting some milk pods.

 The Old Fashioned Way

-If you don’t want to spring for milk pods or just want to use the milk you already have, you’ll have to heat your milk separately.
+If you do not want to spring for milk pods or just want to use the milk you already have, you will have to heat your milk separately.
 If you’re making a regular cup of coffee and want to add milk, it isn’t necessary to heat the milk first.
 Most people add cold milk to their coffee, and this is probably the best way.
 If you only add a splash of milk, it won’t cool your coffee down much and actually can make it more drinkable.

 Regular coffee is easy, but what about fancy espresso drinks?
 If you want to use your Keurig to mimic café drinks like cappuccinos and lattes, you’ll have to heat your milk first.
 Most espresso drinks get their creamy texture and smooth mouthfeel from frothed milk.
 If you simply heat your milk and dump it in, you’ll most likely be disappointed.
 There is some effort required, and it will take some practice to get the process right.

 The first thing to know is that milk needs to be between 130 ºF and 145 ºF to get the optimal formation of milk foam.
 If your water is too hot or too cold, you won’t be able to produce enough milk foam to get the creamy texture you’re after.
 Use a basic kitchen thermometer to monitor your milk’s temperature and ensure you don’t overheat it.